Learning Planning-based Reasoning by Trajectories Collection and Process Reward Synthesizing: Related Work

 \subsection{Improving LLMs via Sparse Feedback}

-Since the success of PPO~\citep{ppo-openai} in reinforcement learning from human feedback (RLHF)~\citep{rlhf1,instructgpt}, using reinforcement learning to optimize LLMs is becoming more important.
-However, the training of PPO is not always stable.
-Some variants are then proposed, like rejection sampling~\citep{constitutional-ai,llama2} and direct preference modeling (DPO)~\citep{dpo}.
-Towards the differnet types of feedback, \citet{verify-step-by-step} propose to process supervision assessing the intermediate reasoning steps.
+Since the success of reinforcement learning from human feedback (RLHF)~\citep{rlhf1,instructgpt}, employing RL algorithms, like PPO~\citep{ppo-openai}, to optimize LLMs from sparse feedback is becoming more important.
+However, PPO training often demonstrates unstable process and high resource cost.
+Some alternative variants are then proposed, like rejection sampling~\citep{constitutional-ai,llama2} and direct preference modeling (DPO)~\citep{dpo}.
+Towards the different types of feedback, \citet{verify-step-by-step} and \citet{prm-and-orm} propose process supervision to assess the intermediate reasoning steps.
 Nevertheless, collecting step-wise feedback from human experts is often time-consuming and expensive.
 In this paper, we propose a simple heuristic approach to estimate the process rewards of intermediate states.